mgutz/task/README.md

 `task` is a no configuration async task runner from plain es6 files

 * .env support
-* babel out of the box
+* es6 out of the box
+* typescript supported
 * serial and parallel depdencies
 * respawn daemons gracefully
 * shell autocompletion